vladkol/qwen-3-enbedding-cloud-run/tutorial.md

 ## Conclusion

-Thanks for using Google Cloud!
+Thank you for using Google Cloud!

 <walkthrough-conclusion-trophy></walkthrough-conclusion-trophy>